NixOS/nix/doc/manual/src/release-notes/rl-2.13.md

   `builtins.readDir` but acts on a single file or directory.

 * Since 2.13.4, the `builtins.readDir` function has been optimized when encountering not-yet-known file types from POSIX's `readdir`.
-In such cases the type of each file is/was discovered by making multiple syscalls.
+In such cases the type of each file was discovered by making multiple syscalls.
 This change makes these operations lazy such that these lookups will only be performed if the attribute is used.
   This optimization affects a minority of filesystems and operating systems.